-The private client team at Oliver & Partners specialises in advising and assisting clients and their families in a range of matters relating to their assets and estate, including the preparation of wills for both Italian and foreign nationals, and presenting declarations of succession in Italy on behalf of heirs and executors based overseas.
+The private client team at Oliver & Partners specialises in advising and assisting clients and their families in a range of matters relating to their assets and estate planning, including the preparation of wills for both Italian and foreign nationals, and presenting declarations of succession in Italy on behalf of heirs and executors based overseas.

 WILLS, SUCCESSION LAW AND PROBATE